House should conduct proxy voting during pandemic, key Democrat recommends

 House Speaker Nancy Pelosi, D-Calif., told reporters earlier Thursday that she was open to exploring remote voting options but that it was “not as easy as you may think.”
 Earlier this month, she tasked McGovern and House Administration Committee Chairwoman Zoe Lofgren, D-Calif., with reviewing the issue of remote work.

-“Give us options — show us how we can do what. … That is what they have been working on,” Pelosi said.
-“Until we have an appropriate way to do it, we can’t do it.”
+“Until we have an appropriate way to do it, we can’t do it,” Pelosi said.

+Creating the proxy voting option would require a change to House rules, which would in turn require members to return to Washington and vote under the current rules unless all sitting members agree to adopt the change by unanimous consent.

+That appears unlikely.
+Rep. Tom Cole, R-Okla., the top Republican on the Rules Committee, said Thursday that any rule changes should be debated while lawmakers are fully assembled in Washington.
+He said the proxy voting proposal generated a robust debate Thursday morning in a bipartisan conference call of Rules Committee members – one that did not fall neatly along party or generational lines.

 The McGovern proposal is seen by many senior Democrats as a compromise between traditionalists who are wary of making any changes to House rules and the growing corps of lawmakers who have proposed more far-reaching remote voting systems.